Library MoreDep

 end%type.

-typeDenote compiles types of our object language into "native" Coq types.
+The typeDenote function compiles types of our object language into "native" Coq types.
 It is deceptively easy to implement.
 The only new thing we see is the %type annotation, which tells Coq to parse the match expression using the notations associated with types.
-Without this annotation, the * would be interpreted as multiplication on naturals, rather than as the product type constructor. type is one example of an identifer bound to a notation scope.
-We will deal more explicitly with notations and notation scopes in later chapters.
+Without this annotation, the * would be interpreted as multiplication on naturals, rather than as the product type constructor.
+The token type is one example of an identifier bound to a notation scope delimiter.
+In this book, we will not go into more detail on notation scopes, but the Coq manual can be consulted for more information.

 We can define a function expDenote that is typed in terms of typeDenote.